usnistgov/macos_security/SCAP/README.md

 - Generate the SCAP data stream document using the XCCDF and OVAL documents.
 - Generate a report from the XCCDF document to be used for quality checking.

-These steps are connfigured within the Makefile.
+These steps are configured within the Makefile.

 ## Dependencies